IgnAite-Showcase/SPI/docs/SPI-Business-Requirement-Document.md

 - Potential Risks: Subject Area, Risk, Level, Mitigation, Remediation
 - Approvals: Approver Name, Title, Approval, Conditional Comments and Date Time

-### Executive Summary
+### Demographics
-To begin, you’ll need to create an executive summary that provides an overview of the organization and the challenges facing the business.
+1. Executive Summary: To begin, you’ll need to create an executive summary that provides an overview of the organization and the challenges facing the business.
 You’ll explain the issues and what the organization is trying to achieve to ensure everyone is on the same page.
 This section should be short, like an elevator pitch, summarizing the rest of the business requirements document.

-### Project Description/Objectives
+2. Project Description/Objectives
 After summarizing the issue you plan to address in the project, you’ll want to clearly define the project’s objective.
 This helps define the project phases, creates a way to identify solutions for the requirements of the business and the customer, gains consensus from stakeholders and the project team and describes how you arrived at the objectives.

 ### Use Case: Follow SIPOC Model (Suppliers, Inputs, Process, Outputs and Customers)